 There’s a feeling of disintegration in the United States.
 Partisanship has reached extraordinary levels.
 Since the early 1990s, the number of Democrats and Republicans who have a “very unfavorable” view of the other party has more than doubled to well above 50 percent.
 Americans routinely see each other—not Russia, or China—as their country’s gravest enemy.
 In 2018, a plurality of Democrats said that the world leader who posed “the greatest threat to peace and security” to the U.S. was Donald Trump.
 In January 2021, Trump supporters stormed the U.S. Capitol in a bid to overturn the 2020 presidential election—or as they apparently saw it, to restore the election after its “theft.”
-Even in mainstream media, there is talk of cataclysmic unrest or civil war.
-Why are the national bonds frayed and possibly broken?
+Even in mainstream media, there’s recurring talk of cataclysmic unrest or civil war.
+Why are U.S. national bonds so frayed, even possibly broken?

 When the Cold War ended, the United States was the clear victor.
 In 1989, the composer Leonard Bernstein celebrated the opening of the Berlin Wall with a stirring rendition of Beethoven’s Symphony No. 9, its themes of universal amity resonating around the globe.
 Arbatov, however, gave a stark warning to an American audience: “We are going to do a terrible thing to you.”

-What did he mean?
+What did that mean?
 Did Moscow have a horrifying new weapon?

 “We are going to deprive you of an enemy.”

 Arbatov explained: “It’s historical, it’s human, you have to have an enemy.
 So much was built out of this role of the enemy.
 Your foreign policy, quite a bit of your economy, even your feelings about your country.
 To have a really good empire, you have to have a really evil empire.”
 But now the Soviet foe was gone.

 “I cannot imagine that we will play this game again,” Arbatov said, “and without us you cannot play it either.”